microsoft/TemplateStudio/docs/navigation-advanced.md

  - Navigate to a page in full screen mode.
  - Navigate to a logout page that goes back to the startup page and resets the navigation.

- The NavigationService allows you to handle different navigation levels and track all the navigation stack in different Frames to to go back across all the navigation tree.

 ## NavigationService
+The NavigationService allows you to handle different navigation levels and track the the whole navigation stack in different frames to go back across the navigation tree.

 You need to add this code replacing the current NavigationService class.
 ```csharp
 public static class NavigationService